Creamy Chayote Gratin

 to taste Water

 Fill a medium saucepan 3/4 full with water.
-Add salt, divided (1 teaspoon) and bring to a boil.
+Add Salt and bring to a boil.

 Transfer the squash to the bowl of a food processor and pulse several times to puree.
 If squash is very liquid-y and loose, pour it into a fine mesh sieve and strain the excess liquid from the puree.
 Transfer the puree to a bowl and set aside.

-In a small saucepan over medium high heat, melt the butter (1 tablespoon) and add the minced shallots (2).
+In a small saucepan over medium high heat, melt the Butter and add the minced Shallot.
 Saute the shallots until tender and translucent.

-Sprinkle in the flour (1 tablespoon) and remaining 1/2 teaspoon salt and stir to coat the shallots, cooking for about 1 minute.
-Add the milk (3/4 cup), stirring constantly and bring the mixture to a boil.
+Sprinkle in the Flour and remaining salt and stir to coat the shallots, cooking for about 1 minute.
+Add the Milk, stirring constantly and bring the mixture to a boil.
 Cook for one minute and remove from heat.

-Stir in the chopped fresh thyme (1 teaspoon) and shredded gruyere cheese, divided (3/4 cup).
+Stir in the chopped Thyme and shredded Gruyere Cheese.
 Add the béchamel sauce to the puree and stir to combine.

-Divide the gratin evenly into the 4 ramekins and top with remaining cheese and breadcrumbs.
+Divide the gratin evenly into the 4 ramekins and top with remaining cheese and Fresh Breadcrumbs.